-If you want to know which product, in which store, in which city, from which dealer is selling more, just add a QR Code.
-Through consumer QR Code scans, you can identify the statistics and use the analysis report to develop new ways to entice more consumers in slow-selling markets and enhance strategies to engage more consumers in potential stores.
+If you want to know which product and in which store, city, and dealer is selling more, just add a dynamic QR Code.
+QRCodeChimp provides tracking and analytics on dynamic QR code scans.
+QR code analytics help you develop new ways to entice more consumers in slow-selling markets and enhance strategies to engage more consumers in potential stores.

 These statistics will also help you plan short-term and long-term growth strategies more efficiently.

 QR Codes on different types of product packaging

 You can change the product branding and advertising plan via QR Codes based on your industry and type of packaging.
 Here’s what you need to know:

 Primary packaging is the one in which the product contains – cardboard, paper, plastic, metal, and glass package.
 Date of expiry, manufacturers’ details, ingredients, warning, and nutritional facts are printed on the labels.
 You can include a social media QR Code, a QR Code to website link, or a product video code to pique customers’ interest.
 The primary packaging QR Code should urge customers to add the product to their carts.

 This is the original brand packaging of the product.
 For instance, shampoo, cosmetic bottle, or tin falls under this category.
 Shrink-wraps, trays, and medicine tablets also are considered secondary packaging.
 The secondary packaging should also include product specifications, guides, expiry dates, user manuals, DVDs, and more.
 However, to make it easy, you can add a QR Code and embed lengthy information, such as manual installation guide, how-to-use guide book, recipes (if it’s a kitchen appliance), etc. in the form of media video QR Codes, PDF QR Codes, and URL QR Code.
 You can also add coupon codes to entice the customer further.